gtrafimenkov/gtrafimenkov/README.md

 - working with Kubernetes since 2017
 - working with AWS since 2018

-## I am looking for

-Remote contract DevOps work, preferably related to AWS and Kubernetes.
-Part-time engagements starting from 10h / week.

 ## I can help you with

 - planning or reviewing the architecture of your systems